bchavezgd/task-runners-talk/readme.md

 When activated it looks for the file specified, and spits out a processed css file.

-The options availble are the same Node-sass based options that you can pass in Grunt, in the same way.
+The options available are the same Node-sass based options that you can pass in Grunt, in the same way.
 Now with the command line I can run;

     $ gulp sass